Coresets from Trajectories: Selecting Data via Correlation of Loss Differences: Introduction

 Beyond simplicity, $\CLD$ provides strong theoretical guarantees.
 We prove that training on high-$\CLD$ samples achieves convergence in population risk with an error bound that closely matches full-data training, where the excess error is explicitly governed by the sample alignment parameter $\kappa$ and the validation representativeness $\delta$ (see \cref{thm:cld_coreset_convergence}).
 Our theory reveals that high $\CLD$ is not just sufficient but also necessary to minimize the convergence error-bound under coreset training.

 We validate these findings across CIFAR-100 and ImageNet-1k, where $\CLD$-selected coresets typically outperform or closely match state-of-the-art methods across a wide range of coreset sizes, and remain within 1\% of more computationally expensive baselines even when not leading.
-Unlike these methods, $\CLD$ avoids costly gradients, pairwise similarities, or second-order statistics.
-It requires only per-sample loss values computed at training checkpoints, yielding significant gains in both computational and storage efficiency.
+Unlike these methods, $\CLD$ \del{avoids costly gradients, pairwise similarities, or second-order statistics.
+It requires only per-sample loss values computed at training checkpoints, yielding significant gains in both computational and storage efficiency.} requires only per-sample loss values, allowing it to avoid the costly gradients, Jacobians, or feature embeddings used by many influence- and similarity-based selectors.
+Concretely, the only computational overhead beyond a standard training run on the full dataset of size $N$ is a single forward pass at each checkpoint over a small, held-out validation set of size $Q$.
+Since the validation set is typically much smaller than the training set ($Q \ll N$), this lightweight approach yields significant gains in both computational and storage efficiency, which we quantify in our full cost analysis summarized in \cref{tab:coresets_overheads}.

 An additional strength of $\CLD$ is its robustness; the metric remains stable when computed using sparsely sampled training checkpoints and is consistent across random seeds, making it practical for large-scale or budgeted deployments.
 Furthermore, $\CLD$ coresets transfer effectively across architectures.
+This is one of the key advantages of $\CLD$.
 Coresets computed using small proxy models (e.g., ResNet-18) generalize to larger models (e.g., ResNet-50, DenseNet) with performance drops consistently under $1\%$.
+Hence we can compute coresets using a smaller proxy model (e.g., ResNet\mbox{-}18) and reuse it to train larger target models (e.g., ResNet\mbox{-}50/VGG/DenseNet) with minimal loss in accuracy, while substantially reducing selection cost.

 \textbf{Summary of contributions:} \begin{enumerate} \item \textbf{Correlation of Loss Differences for Coreset Selection.} We introduce $\CLD$, a simple and scalable metric for coreset construction based on the correlation between a training sample’s loss differences and the average validation loss trajectory, serving as a proxy for generalization, in \cref{sec:cld}.